SICP 2.2.4 Solutions

 split-point (a vector) so that it can be used in all points where it’s required.

 The second version may well be shorter, but to my mind is harder to figure out just by looking at it.
 It’s a good comparison of concise code vs. readable code.
 This exercise also provides another chance to test the rotation functions, as any solution will require some combination of them.

 These are free-form so there isn’t really a right or wrong approach to them.
 I added segments using a second painter (and combined them into another one) but that could just as well have been done by extending the list of points — in some sense this could be considered the ‘incorrect’ approach given that the exercise recommends modifications at the various levels of abstraction discussed.
 It’s a creative exercise, so it’s just as much about finding a level you’re comfortable with.

 I’ve also provided an alternative set of solutions, showing off Racket’s Drawing Toolkit.
-(Full disclosure: this is how I originally solved the exercises).
+(Full disclosure: this is how I originally solved the exercises, before finding the soegaard package).
 It is certainly a much more powerful library than the specialized SICP picture one.
 It’s suitable for drawing just about anything that is required, but requires more setup, and the output isn’t directly ‘readable’ as snips.
 Pictures are drawn in a different window on a particular canvas, which will have a drawing context.
-Other details such as pen color are provided, and a few examples are given to show how shapes can be drawn directly.
+Other details such as pen color are provided, and a few examples are given in the file to show how shapes can be drawn directly.

 In order to keep it simple, only one window and drawing context is used for all the pictures in the file.
 This allows